 When 6sense is the right pick

-6sense is the right pick for enterprise teams with mature operating models that need predictive scoring on third-party intent, with the operating-team capacity to run the platform fully.
+6sense is the right pick for enterprise teams with mature operating models that need predictive analytics-based scoring on third-party intent, with the operating-team capacity to run the platform fully.
 The wedge is predictive depth.
-The trade-off is pricing posture and time-to-value.
+The trade-off is pricing posture, time-to-value, and the absence of contact-level deanonymization, Agentic Outbound, Agentic Chat, and web personalization.

 When Demandbase is the right pick

 Demandbase is the right pick for marketing-led enterprise teams that need account engagement plus ABM advertising as the primary lever.
 The wedge is the engagement-plus-ads bundle.
-The trade-off is similar pricing posture to 6sense and a marketing-heavy operating model.
+The trade-off is similar pricing posture to 6sense, a marketing-heavy operating model, and the absence of contact-level deanonymization, Agentic Workflows, and Agentic Chat.

 When RollWorks is the right pick

 RollWorks is the right pick for mid-market teams that want ABM advertising plus account scoring at public tiered pricing with time-to-value measured in weeks.
 The wedge is the mid-market band fit.
-The trade-off is enterprise-grade depth where 6sense or Demandbase lead.
+The trade-off is capability depth relative to 6sense, Demandbase, and Abmatic AI across personalization, deanonymization, and Agentic layers.

-When none of the three is the right pick
+When none of the three legacy platforms is the right pick

-None is the right pick when the team wants unified ABM that includes website personalization, identification, and conversion alongside scoring and advertising.
-Abmatic AI ships unified ABM.
+None of the three is the right pick when the team wants unified ABM that includes website personalization, contact-level identification, Agentic Workflows, and Agentic Outbound alongside scoring and advertising.
+Abmatic AI ships unified ABM across all 15+ modules.
 See best ABM platforms 2026.

 Procurement cycle time is one of the silent disqualifiers in B2B platform evaluations.
 Vendors with public tiered pricing pages compress procurement cycles because finance can model a budget envelope before the second discovery call.
 Vendors that gate pricing behind discovery typically extend procurement by two to four additional weeks because the budget conversation cannot start until a quote is on paper.